-One of the main sites where research and debate related to the current project of L'Internationale takes place is on the newly developed platform: L'Internationale Online.
-This platform is a space where commissioned texts, research and artistic projects, online curatorial projects and exhibitions drawing from the confederative work on the collections and archives of the members' institutions, will be published.
+L'Internationale Online is the common platform for research, debate and communication for the confederation.
+L'Internationale Online is a space where commissioned texts, research and artistic projects, online curatorial projects and exhibitions drawing from the confederative work on the collections and archives of the members' institutions, will be published.
 The research fields of "Politics of Life and Death", "Decolonising Practices", "Real Democracy" and "Alter Institutionality" intersect these contributions.
-A lively discussion is instigated through the Opinion section, to which a selected group of bloggers contribute.
-L'Internationale Online has the specific function to present the topics addressed in the various activities of L'Internationale, and in UoA projects.
+The Opinion section brings forward and instigates current debates through invited bloggers.
+L'Internationale Online has the specific function to present the topics addressed in the various activities of L'Internationale.
 It is a place where both differences and commonalities can appear and be debated.

-Copy Editors of the Texts in the Opinion Section: authors
+Copy Editors of the Texts in the Opinions Section:

 The contents of this journal are published according to the terms of the Creative Commons License unless otherwise mentioned.